viniciusrocca/simulationsSM/README.md

 # simulationsSM
-A repository to store results of Monte Carlo simulation for the Standart Model.
+A repository to store results of Monte Carlo simulation for the Standard Model.

 ## Basic Installation ##